fmponcec/fmponcec.github.io/index.md

 ---
 layout: default
 ---
 I am a fifth year Mathematics PhD student at North Carolina State University.
-In broad terms, I am interested in applied algebraic geometry.
-More specifically, I use techniques from algebraic geometry and combinatorics to tackle problems in more applied areas (e.g. statistical models, dynamical systems).
+My research interests lie in the area of applied algebraic geometry and combinatorics.
+In particular, I am interested in the use of algebraic and combinatorial tools to answer questions in other fields of mathematics.
+The main areas of applications I have worked on are: marginal independence models (mathematical statistics), continuous Newton's method (dynamical systems/homotopy continuation), and linear compartmental models (dynamical systems/mathematical biology).
+In broad terms, we prove structural properties of the objects in these applications (statistical models/dynamical systems) that rely on a combinatorial or algebraic object (e.g. posets/toric ideals/relative root configurations).